emb-riscv/specs-markdown/improvements-upon-privileged.md

 store via the stack register so it should have dedicated read circuit and comparator.

-Yes, it is a small price to pay, but by far the most common cause of crash in a multi-threaded device is stack overflow, so detecting this exception should be worth the extra price.
+Yes, it is a small price to pay, but by far the most common cause of crashes in a multi-threaded device is stack overflow, so detecting this exception should be worth the extra price.